Skip to Content

 What Should I Do If I Am a Victim of Religious Discrimination?

 If you are a victim of religious discrimination, there are several steps you should take to protect your rights.
-First, you should document the discrimination in as much detail as possible.
+First, document the discrimination in as much detail as possible.
 This includes writing down the date, time, and location of each incident, as well as the names of any witnesses.
 You should also write down exactly what happened, including any comments that were made.

 What Proof Do I Need in a Religious Discrimination Claim?

 To prove religious discrimination, it is important to gather evidence that demonstrates how you were treated differently based on your religion.
-The key elements that must be shown are:

-• You have a sincerely held religious belief: You must demonstrate that your belief, whether it's part of a traditional religion or a personal belief system, is sincerely held.
-Courts are not permitted to question the validity or correctness of your belief but may consider evidence suggesting the sincerity of your religious practices.
+• You have a sincerely held religious belief: You must demonstrate that your belief, whether it’s part of a traditional religion or a personal belief system, is sincerely held.
+Courts are not permitted to question the validity or correctness of your belief, but may consider evidence suggesting the sincerity of your religious practices.

 • You suffered an adverse employment action: You will need to prove that the employer took some form of negative action against you, such as firing, demotion, or denial of a promotion, because of your religious beliefs.
 This action must have caused harm to your career or working conditions.